City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 ## Troubleshooting

-Docker volumes sometimes get messed up, and database won't work, often indicated by login not working.
-Often this is indicated by error message:
+Docker volumes sometimes get messed up and database won't work, often indicated by login not working.
+This might be indicated by error message such as:

 `Failed Password Authentication for user 'postgres'`

-Run:

-`docker-compose down`
+Bring down the Docker containers with: `docker-compose down`

-Remove application volumes from postgres and run application again.
+To nuke the database, remove Docker volume from the PostgreSQL container, and bring the application up again.